strategineer/personal-website/content/blog/2024-11-08/index.md

 ![](img/anox.png)

 - Tested in DSDA-Doom v0.28.2 (uses COMPLVL lump).
-- Starting out in the vents...
+- Starting out in the vents.
 Muah, chef's kiss.
 Makes me feel like Snake Plissken.
 - First appearance of pink nukage in my maps (which seems to be a recurring theme for me).
 - This wasn't a speedmap and it shows.
 I'm really proud of the detailing work I did here.
 Just a little bit of detailing goes a long way.
 - The red key platform room having windows looking through the rest of the complex is great visually and for foreshadowing purposes and also for allowing any monsters that the player leaves behind to still be a threat without resorting to teleporters.
 - Once again, all of these rooms could have benefited from being at least 25% bigger but the lack of doors makes for smooth movement between rooms.
 As a default doors should only be used if necessary and the majority of enemies should be set to ambush, teleported in or revealed from a monster closet.
 - Way better placement of weapons, ammo, monsters, etc. in this map compared to the previous ones.
 - The Outside room feels unfinished (because it is), there could have been enemies waiting ambush the player as soon as the player exits from one of the two red doors.
   - Although, maybe the intent here was to set up a sort of "calm before the storm" situation.
-If so, it works somewhat...
+If so, it works somewhat.
   - I'm also not sure why I decided to have two doors here, it doesn't seem like it adds much.
 - BUT the set piece with cacodemons coming out of the water with revenants appearing behind you when you pick up the BFG is really great.
 Homogeneous monster groups means less infighting which is good (avoiding the problem we saw in some previous maps, especially speed002.wad)!
-- Every room in this map could have been 25% bigger at least and it would have felt better moving around them (again...).
+- Every room in this map could have been 25% bigger at least and it would have felt better moving around them (again).
 More obstacles within each room could be used to cut up the space a bit but still allow for more freeform movement.
 - Slaughter-lite room at the very end works better than the big room in jungle_fever but isn't 100%.
 - The ending switch is deflating.
 Initially I wanted a more interesting end to the level but I couldn't figure it out and I gave up.